Robert-96/dezmereanrobert.com/content/posts/get-url-parameters-with-javascript.md

 featured: true
 ---

-*URL Parameters* (also known as *Query Parameters* or *Query String*) are a set o key value pairs attached to the end of a URL.
+*URL Parameters* (also known as *Query Parameters* or *Query String*) are a set o key-value pairs attached to the end of a URL.
 They are used to send small amounts of data from page to page, or from client to server via the URL.

 <!--more-->